 - The new specialty is included in the description of all programs at NM-AIST.

 Contact: Dr. Thomas Kivevele

-The Practical Smart Metering course presents the practical considerations for the rollout of smart metering projects.
+Practical Smart Metering: This course presents the practical considerations for the rollout of smart metering projects.
 This includes the preparatory work, the formulation of the PMO team, operational execution and ongoing management.It presents key lessons learnt through the rollout of projects and is an enabler for directing municipal officials in rolling out smart metering projects.
 Benefits of attending: Understand the components of a smart metering system, formulate business cases around smart metering projects, strategically position your utility for the future power grid, optimise revenue protection minimise risks in rolling out smart metering solutions.

-The Smart Power Distribution course deals with the essential aspects of distribution system engineering, starting with estimation of the loads on the network to the detailed design of the distribution system networks.
+Smart Power Distribution: This course deals with the essential aspects of distribution system engineering, starting with estimation of the loads on the network to the detailed design of the distribution system networks.
 The contents of this course are divided into three categories: Planning, design and operation.
 In the planning part load forecasting, and planning strategies as well as distribution automation are discussed.
 The design part includes the design of sub-transmission lines, distribution substations, and primary and secondary systems design considerations.
 The operation part includes the voltage drop and power loss calculations, voltage regulation and application of capacitor to distribution systems.

 Contact: Prof Raj Naidoo